glaiza-d/cashify-app-testing/README.md

 Ca$hify Smart Finance is a financial management tool used to record income and expenses.

 ## Test Objective
-Test the application's functionality and identify possible errors, bugs, and defects on three devices: mobile, tablet, desktop.
+Test the application's functionality and identify possible errors or defects on three devices: mobile, tablet, desktop.

 ## Test Coverage